intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/llama_cpp_quickstart.md

       .. code-block:: bash

-         main.exe -m mistral-7b-instruct-v0.1.Q4_K_M.gguf -n 32 --prompt "Once upon a time, there existed a little girl who liked to have adventures.
+         main -m mistral-7b-instruct-v0.1.Q4_K_M.gguf -n 32 --prompt "Once upon a time, there existed a little girl who liked to have adventures.
 She wanted to go to places and meet new people, and have fun" -t 8 -e -ngl 33 --color

       .. note::

-      For more details about meaning of each parameter, you can use ``main.exe -h``.
+      For more details about meaning of each parameter, you can use ``main -h``.
 ```

 #### Sample Output